Ang3lB7te/Ang3lB7te/README.md

 I like most ships and parings, given they are both adults and not related (1xshed is all good, I find the dynamic hilarious.
 Big 1xdoe enthusiast as well

-I don't have any friends so I may latch onto you if you can entertain conversations well

 Feel free to c+h, idm being covered a bit :3